mirza-anas18/DSA/Arrays/Easy/Second largest element in an array!/code_here:)/README.md

-this file contains two solutions for the problem !
+this file contains two solutions for the problem!, which are brute and the optimal solution,